alpesis-web/atr/modeling/20140407-Data_Transformations.md

 If input has negative values we cannot use the square root transformation unless a constant is added making all of them non negatives.

 ### 3. Arcsine transformation

+used to normalize data in percentages or proportions whose distributions fits the binomial distribution.

 ### 4. Reciprocal transformation

+sed when standard deviation is proportional to the square of the mean.

 ### 5. Squared transformation

+used when standard deviation decreases as the mean increases.

 ### 6. Normalization

 Always normalization is important and necessary.
 Normalization consists on either moving your data into the interval [0,1], or by making the norm-2 of the data equal to 1.